 Status: Ongoing.
-A significant recent event was the First Annual Orange County Creek Week, March 12th through the 19th.
-This is a partnership between Orange County, UNC-CH, Chapel Hill, Carrboro, Hillsborough, and OWASA, and also part of broader regional efforts.
-This event was co-founded by Carrboro and Chapel Hill Stormwater staff.
-Orange County has agreed to host a permanent website for the event that will contain links to resources, educational content, and a calendar for all partner events.
-Stormwater staff were present at Open Streets, Earth Day and Carrboro Day, and continue to work with the Town's Communications Director to create new content to feed into newsflashes and weekly newsletters.
-Another focus in April/May was on publicizing and continuing to populate a new contractor directory.
+Stormwater staff were present at the Carrboro Farmers Market on May 21st.
+One focus in May and early June was on publicizing and continuing to populate a new contractor directory.
 (Listing in the directory does not require prequalification nor represent an endorsement of the company or its services.)
-New stormwater content is being created as part of the town wide website revamp to make pages more streamlined, easier to navigate, accessible, and more informative.
+New stormwater content continues to be created as part of the town wide website revamp.
+Stormwater staff continue to work with the Town's Communications Director to create new content to feed into newsflashes and weekly newsletters.
 Staff have also been working on a trash cart sticker to provide information on whom to contact with different Public Works related questions.
-Staff plan to continue to ramp up work with neighborhoods and the school system.
+Staff plan to continue to plan for and ramp up work with the Recreation and Parks Department, neighborhoods, and the school system.